prikhi/sleepanarchy/README.md

   to throw "not initialized" errors.
     * I fixed the `set` directives so they work properly, but need to test removing `depends_on` and see if nginx stays up with no `api` service
+* Remove `tmp` subdomain from certbot bootstrap.
+Was added since we got rate-limited for a week on 7/11 by making too many valid certs while testing.
+* Tag docker images with `latest` only for builds on `master` branch.
+* Tag docker images with tag name for release/tag builds.
+* Implement SSL certificate renewals.
+    * Move certbot to nginx container & add cronjob?
+    * Make custom certbot container & entrypoint script that continuously renews & sleeps for 24hrs.
+Add nginx cronjob to reload server daily?
+    * Make cronjobs on host machine that uses `docker-compose run`?

 ## LICENSE